Skip to main content

 Frequently asked questions

-- The same day.
-Once you complete the course and pass the short quiz, your certificate is issued immediately so you can present it to customers, carriers, and the professionals who write your remediation protocols.
+The same day.
+Once you complete the course and pass the exam — a 20-question exam drawn from a larger question pool, with a 75% pass mark and unlimited retries, where each retry draws a fresh set of questions — your certificate is issued immediately so you can present it to customers, carriers, and the professionals who write your remediation protocols.